ARMmbed/mbed-os-5-docs/docs/refs/mesh/thread_commissioning.md

 ##### Building the node application

-By default, the mbed Thread applications/examples use the static network link configuration defined in the [mesh-api configuration file](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/mbed_lib.json).
+By default, the Mbed Thread applications/examples use the static network link configuration defined in the [mesh-api configuration file](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/mbed_lib.json).
 If you want to use the Thread commissioning, add the following lines to your `.json` file.
 You can use the [mesh-minimal](https://github.com/ARMmbed/mbed-os-example-mesh-minimal) application as an example.

 * `"mbed-mesh-api.thread-use-static-link-config": false`
 * `"macros": ["MBEDTLS_USER_CONFIG_FILE=\"mbedtls_config.h\""]`